• Skip to content

 Some young people face more serious challenges like family breakdown, family illness or death, or bullying.
 And some have more challenges than others because of disability, learning difficulties or disorders, mental health issues, chronic health conditions and so on.
 Resilience will help them with these challenges.

 Resilience is more than just coping.
-When you’re resilient, you’re more prepared to seek new ways to overcome your challenges and achieve your goals.
-Although this might mean taking some risks, it also creates opportunities for growth and greater self-confidence.
+When you’re resilient, you can seek new ways to overcome your challenges and achieve your goals.
+This might mean taking some risks, but it also creates opportunities for growth and greater self-confidence.

 Personal attitudes for resilience